Maira Rodríguez

-Maira Alexandra Rodríguez Herrera (born November 24, 1991 in Maracay) is a Venezuelan model and beauty pageant titleholder.
+Maira Alexandra Rodríguez Herrera (born November 24, 1991, in Maracay) is a Venezuelan model and beauty pageant titleholder.
 She represented Amazonas state at Miss Venezuela 2014 pageant.
 At the conclusion of the pageant, she won the Miss Earth Venezuela crown, obtaining the right to represent Venezuela in the Miss Earth 2015 pageant.
 After Stephanie de Zorzi was declared as not the official representative for Miss Earth 2014 because of weight issues, Maira, who is next line, replaced de Zorzi to compete.

-As Miss Earth 2014 had concluded, Maira was declared as Miss Earth - Water, making Venezuela as the most victorious in winning the said title with her being the fourth winner.
+As Miss Earth 2014 had concluded, Maira was declared as Miss Earth - Water, making Venezuela the most victorious in winning the said title, with her being the fourth winner.

 Biography

 Early life and career beginnings

 Maira is a young Venezuelan model who was born in Maracay, a city in the state of Aragua in Venezuela.
 She holds a degree in Public Relations and swimmer since age of five.
 She has extensive experience in the modeling world, performing both magazines and campaigns in Venezuela and other nations like Panama.